EEOC Webinar Answers Important COVID-19 Questions

 - Complying with other antidiscrimination laws providing protections based on age, pregnancy and national origin.

-The webinar built upon issues addressed in the EEOC's existing publications What You Should Know About the ADA, the Rehabilitation Act, and COVID-19 and Pandemic Preparedness in the Workplace and the Americans with Disabilities Act.
+The webinar built upon issues addressed in the EEOC's existing publications What You Should Know About COVID-19, the ADA, the Rehabilitation Act, and Other EEO Laws and Pandemic Preparedness in the Workplace and the Americans with Disabilities Act.

 The EEOC emphasized that the federal antidiscrimination laws enforced by the EEOC (Title VII, ADA, etc.) continue to apply and reiterated the need to create a respectful workplace.
 The EEOC also advised that the laws enforced by the EEOC do not stop employers from following guidance released by the Centers for Disease Control and local public health directives.